deusx7/deusx7.github.io/Posts/THM/Writeups/Year_of_the_Rabbit/Year_of_the_Rabbit.md

 successfully doing that and navigating to the directory, we have some saying there is a hint in the video but after watching the video, at the :56 second mark a voice speaks and tells us we are looking in the wrong place, which means there's something else we have to look for.

-After much searching i discovered in the Network tab that there was a request being sent to  a hidden directory which retrieves the video and then redirects us to the current page:
+After much searching i discovered in the Network tab that there was a request being sent to  a hidden directory and then redirects us to the current page:
 ![](attachments/20240101225757.png)

 Navigating to this discovered directory: